Grab Bars In Handicapped Shower

 Handicap Shower Grab Bars

 You want at least one grab bar in your handicap shower.
 I would recommend at least 2 grab bars locations, one near the entrance of the handicapped shower for wheelchair transfer and another inside the shower, to keep oneself stabilized.
 Where you position the shower grab bars is crucial to the utility of this equipment.
 Everything should be accessible within range of your reach and installed correctly so it can properly support one’s weight.
 If you are a tall person and require the grab bar higher, then I suggest an angled grab bar that starts off horizontally but breaks off at an angle vertically.
 Right angles and 120 degree angles are perfect for most needs.
-Just by having one grab bar, your bathroom and shower life will change dramatically.
+Just by having one handicap shower bar, your bathroom and shower life will change dramatically.

 Shower handrails that are parallel to the walls are also useful as transfer devices but I find grab bars with a fold out option, to be the best.
 Fold out grab bars can do what their name says, fold out.
-Once you are done with the grab bars, simply put it back into the upward position.
+Once you are done with the grab bars, simply put it back into the upward or wall position.
 They are capable of supporting 100 to 150 lbs of force.
 Bariatric grab bars which are heavy duty can support upwards of 250 to 300lbs+.

 Costs of Shower Grab Bars